Minute to Win It (American game show): Production

 About two years before the series premiered on NBC, Guy Fieri's agent, who had attended a meeting in France, contacted him, pitching to him the idea of hosting the show.
 Fieri was eventually chosen to host the series, and the show premiered with two back-to-back episodes on March 14, 2010, airing 27 new episodes through September of that year.
 The second season, which consisted of 41 episodes, began on December 7, 2010, with a Christmas special.
 Executive producers for the NBC versions included Craig Plestis, Tim Puntillo, Mattias Olsson, Jock Millgårdh and Estelle Bodén.
 On May 13, 2012, NBC canceled the series, electing not to renew it for a third season.

 Shortly after the NBC version's cancelation, reruns of Minute to Win It began airing on Game Show Network (GSN) July 24, 2012.
 Citing the NBC version's ratings success in reruns, the network announced plans to produce a revival of the series on February 4, 2013.
 The GSN version was hosted by American speed skating champion Apolo Ohno, with Michael Binkow serving as executive producer.
 The first season premiered on June 25, 2013, although a full episode sneak preview was shown on May 23, 2013.
 The series then went on a short hiatus, returning to air new episodes (advertised as a second season) February 25, 2014.

 Reception

-In a pre-broadcast review, Cinema Blend's Kelly West praised Fieri's "enthusiastic" performance and his ability to interact well with contestants.
+In a pre-broadcast review, CinemaBlend's Kelly West praised Fieri's "enthusiastic" performance and his ability to interact well with contestants.
 West also noted that the show could do well with families and viewers who have a preference to non-intellectual game shows; however, West criticized the challenges for needing "little to no skill" to accomplish.
 In October 2010, Minute to Win It was awarded the C21/Frapa Award for best "studio based game show" format at the MIPCOM Television Festival in France.

 Alyssa Davis of Hollywood Junket called the GSN version of the series "decent;" however, she also provided some slight criticism of Ohno's hosting, arguing that while "he is likable," his "personality is not strong enough to host a game show."